anywhichway/reasondb/README.md

 ## Skipping Indexing

 If you wish to skip indexing certain properties, then add them to a class property called `.skipKeys`.
 Alternatively, use `.indexKeys` and only list the keys you wish to index.

+## Full Text Indexing

+To use full text indexing just add an array of property names you would like indexed to `.fullTextKeys` on the class you wish to index. **NOTE* Properties that are full text indexed can only be searched using the `$search` predicate.
+Other predicates such as `$contains` and `$eq` will not work on full-text indexed properties.

 ## Forcing Reindexing